MonaSolutions/MonaServer/doc/api.rst

 - **name** (read-only), name of the publication
 - **lastTime** (read-only), returns the last media time published.
+- **droppedFrames** (read-only), return the number of dropped video frames till the publication is alive.
+Frames are dropped when at least one fragment is lost.
 - **listeners** (read-only), Listeners_ which have subscribed for this publication.
 - **audioQOS** (read-only), QualityOfService_ object about audio transfer for this publication.
 - **videoQOS** (read-only), QualityOfService_ object about video transfer for this publication.